Introduction

 Common socially anxious NATs may include:

-• I am useless at people things
+• I am useless at social things

 • everyone can see how anxious I look

-• I look foolish or stupid
+• I look foolish, stupid, different or weird

 • I am boring